tc39/notes/meetings/2019-10/october-1.md

 RBT: Without having something like defaults, binding parameters … is inherently unsafe to use.
 This is syntax that may not seem full in most cases.
 Having the ability to be defensive would be valuable, even if that means adding a default.
 So I don't know if I agree that this is a needs-consensus PR; maybe this is better as a proposal.
 But I think this has value.

-LBR: What is the threshold of, I don't want this syntax?
+LEO: What is the threshold of, I don't want this syntax?
 For other syntax proposals, I'm not allowed to say I don't want something, unless I bring a valid technical argument.
 This proposal is a missing part of the current code.
 I know we're using a formal parameter.
 This looks like a destructuring grammar; not only to destructure an object like catching a value, but also adding a default parameter.
 I've been working on the tests.
 To be fairly honest, I think this is much more valuable than some of the other sugars we've been discussing.
 Syntax is expensive but I think this one is valuable, and it doesn't add much.
 If you read the code, it's easy to understand, easy to consume.

 WH: We've had this come up before.
 After much discussion the committee decided to get rid of initializers where they didn't make sense, like in the for-in statement.
 That didn't have much use and we got rid of it.
 I'm surprised to see us moving back in the opposite direction.
 I think this is not a positive change.

 DE: It was a fun project with KG to work on revising that and reinstating it, even though it was sad.
-In my opinion, I agree with LBR that this adds regularity.
+In my opinion, I agree with LEO that this adds regularity.
 I was expecting this would be supported.
 But I think this isn't worth a big disagreement in the committee.
 I would like to thank the community for their input here.

 WH: To clarify, I'm skeptical, but I'm not strongly opposed.
 If you can show me a good use case, you might convince me to support this.